elibroftw/blog.elijahlopez.ca/content/posts/bu-375-operations.md

 <!-- Ctrl + F sigma -->

-In the case σ is unknown, use the control factors table along with thse formulas:
+In the case σ is unknown, use the control factors table along with these formulas:

 <img class=equation src="https://latex.codecogs.com/svg.image?UCL=\bar{\bar x}+A_2\bar R, LCL=\bar{\bar x}-A_2\bar R">